kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/09_Kubernetes_Object_Configuration_Files/transcript.md

 Writing yaml files by hand like this, is time consuming, but it's a great way to  practice, and you'll learn a lot through trial and errer.

 Another way to write these manifests, is to just copy and paste sample yaml extracts from the official documentation, and then customise them to meet your needs.
-There are plenty of examples available.

 However my favourite way to write these yaml files, is to get kubectl to generate them for you!
 That's possible by running imperative commands along with the dry-run flag and yaml output, For example, here's how to create a pod yaml definition: